 Salmon-Safe British Columbia

 Pacific Salmon Foundation (PSF) and Fraser Basin Council joined forces in 2010 to launch Salmon-Safe BC with pioneering growers.
-To date, 32 farms and vineyards across British Columbia have achieved Salmon-Safe certification.
+To date, more than 40 farms and vineyards across British Columbia have achieved Salmon-Safe certification.

 Salmon-Safe, which has been highly effective in Oregon and Washington for more than a decade, is an eco-certification program that encourages farmers to use agricultural practices that protect Pacific salmon habitat and water quality.
 Farms are evaluated by independent, professional certifiers.
 Once certified, farms are designated “Salmon-Safe” and receive a seal of approval to include on product packaging and marketing materials.
 Since the program’s inception in the United States, more than 400 farms have been certified as “Salmon-Safe” representing a total of 80,000 acres.
 Learn more about Salmon-Safe farm certification.